ccsf-math/data-science-coordinator-guide/materials_management.md

 1. Shutdown the notebook's kernel.
 1. Save the notebook.
 1. Run the `generate_dist_files` script by typing the command `./generate_dist_files` in a terminal in the `~/materials` directory.
 1. Stage the content you want to commit to GitHub.
-For example, the command `git add ~/materials/lec/lec01/*` will stage all the files in the `lec01` folder for the commit.
+For example, the command `git add -f ~/materials/dist/lec/lec01/* ~/materials/lec/lec01/*` will stage all the files in the `lec01` folder for the commit.
 1. Create the commit with an update message.
 For example, the command `git commit -m 'Copy content from previous semester'` will create a commit with a message.
 1. Push the commit to GitHub using the command `git push`.